 What is a perfect score in bowling?

 A perfect score in bowling is 300.
-The only way to achieve this score is to roll 12 straight strikes, 1 strike for each of the first 9 frames and then 3 strikes in the final frame.
-If a bowler achieves this impractical feat, then each and every frame will have been worth 30 points bringing the 10 frame total to 300.
+The only way to achieve this score is to roll 12 straight strikes, one strike for each of the first nine frames, and then three strikes in the final frame.
+If a bowler achieves this impractical feat, then each and every frame will have been worth 30 points, bringing the ten-frame total to 300.